coolwonny/Project-Catalogue/Data Scientist with Python.md

   - List comprehensions and generators: create lists, lists of lists and generators.

-  - Bringing it all together: work with the World Bank's World Development Indicators dataset.
+  - Case Study: work with the World Bank's World Development Indicators dataset.

 <a id='5'></a>
 - [Importing Data in Python (Part 1)](https://github.com/iDataist/Importing-Data-in-Python-Part-1)